unicode-org/icu4x/docs/tutorials/intro.md

 icu = "1.0"
 ```

-After saving the changes, calling `cargo check` should vendor in `ICU4X` dependency.
+After saving the changes, commands like `cargo check` will download the `icu` Rust package and use it for the build.

 # 4. Accessing components